-This Investment Policy (hereafter referred to as Policy) applies to all financial assets of the City.
-The financial assets covered by this Policy are within funds that are accounted for in the Comprehensive Annual Financial Report and include:
+This Investment Policy (hereafter referred to as Policy) applies to all financial assets of the City except Reserve Funds which are longer in terms and represent different risk profiles.
+Reserve Funds are managed and controlled by a separate Investment Policy.
+These financial assets covered by this Policy are within funds that are accounted for in the Comprehensive Annual Financial Report and include: